 The main reason for this is that certain carriers offer no real-time tracking unless they are shipping cold chain products or narcotics.
 This is particularly a problem for high-value shipments, such as some medical devices.

 Even if you have access to some tracking, you will no longer be aware of the status of the shipment once it has reached the port of import.
 In the best of cases, you’ll receive a delivery notification.
 However, this tends to only apply to national deliveries, it may take up to a full week for the alert to come through, and the alert may never reach the central warehouse.

 Global shipments are yet more difficult to track, as you may receive close to no communication during the journey.
 Worse still, visibility tends to lessen as the shipment moves through the supply network.

 In other words, you may be unaware until a later date that the product has arrived at its final destination.
 You may even lack status updates when the product stops at warehouses and medical centers.

-To solve all the issues surrounding visibility, you need highly-capable order tracking with real-time notifications, such as with global cloud-based software.
-This will aid your understanding into where holdups tend to occur.
+To solve all the issues surrounding visibility, you need highly capable order tracking with real-time notifications, such as with global cloud-based software.
+This will aid your understanding of where holdups tend to occur.
 Often, it’s possible to find carriers who have their own tracking update systems that will be sufficient for most of your shipments.

 Counterfeit Drug Circulation in Black Market Channels